On the non-existence of elements of Kervaire invariant one: The slice filtration

 \begin{defin} The set of {\em slice cells} is

 \end{defin}

-This brings two notions of ``cell'' into the story.
-The slice cells, and the more usual equivariant cells of the form $G/H_{+}\wedge D^{m}$, used to manufacture $G$-CW spectra.
-We'll always refer to the traditional equivariant cells as ``$G$-cells'' in order to easily distinguish them from the ``slice cells'' which are our main focus.
+This brings two notions of ``cell'' into the story: the slice cells and the cells of the form $G/H_{+}\wedge D^{m}$, used to manufacture $G$-CW spectra.
+We'll refer to the traditional equivariant cells as ``$G$-cells'' in order to distinguish them from the slice cells.

 \begin{defin} A slice cell is {\em regular} if it is of the form $\slicecell(m,K)$. \end{defin}

 \begin{defin} A slice cell is {\em induced} if it is of the form

 where $\slicecell$ is a slice cell for $H$ and $H\subset G$ is a proper subgroup.
 It is {\em free} if $H$ is the trivial group.
 A slice cell is {\em isotropic} if it is not free. \end{defin}